2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-oliwialosko/RAPORT.md

 * Convert to RPS: `6,346,428 / (30 days × 24h × 3600s) = 2.45 RPS`
 * **Result:** Lambda becomes more expensive than Fargate when the average steady-state traffic exceeds **2.45 RPS**.

-*(Note: The Cost vs. RPS line chart visually illustrating this break-even analysis is saved in the `results/figures/figure2_cost_vs_rps.png`).*
+*The Cost vs. RPS line chart visually illustrating this break-even analysis is saved in the `results/figures/figure2_cost_vs_rps.png`.*

 ### 3. Recommendation and SLO Analysis

 **Primary Environment Recommendation**
-Given the strict Service Level Objective (p99 < 500ms) and the specified daily traffic model (18 hours of zero traffic, 5.5 hours at 5 RPS, and a predictable 30-minute peak of 100 RPS), my definitive recommendation is to provision an **Amazon EC2 (t3.small)** environment.
+Given the strict Service Level Objective (p99 < 500ms) and the specified daily traffic model (18 hours of zero traffic, 5.5 hours at 5 RPS, and a predictable 30-minute peak of 100 RPS), my definitive recommendation is to provision an **Amazon EC2** environment.

 *Justification based on measurements:*
 Based on Scenario B measurements, the Lambda handler duration (p50) is relatively high at 312ms.
 Because AWS Lambda bills per millisecond of execution, this high duration pushes the break-even point to just 2.45 RPS.
 Since our traffic model averages ~3.23 RPS, Lambda becomes the most expensive option at $23.43/month.
-As demonstrated by the Pareto Frontier analysis (Figure 3), EC2 `t3.small` dominates the other architectures by providing both the most cost-effective baseline at $14.98/month and the lowest burst tail latency (p99 = 1786ms), while Fargate suffered from severe queuing (p99 = 4358ms) and Lambda was heavily penalized by cold starts (p99 = 7339ms).
+As demonstrated by the Pareto Frontier analysis (Figure 3), EC2 dominates the other architectures by providing both the most cost-effective baseline at $14.98/month and the lowest burst tail latency (p99 = 1786ms), while Fargate suffered from severe queuing (p99 = 4358ms) and Lambda was heavily penalized by cold starts (p99 = 7339ms).

-**SLO Compliance & Required Architectural Changes** Out of the box, does the EC2 environment meet the strict rule of keeping 99% of responses under 500ms? **No.** When 100 requests hit the single `t3.small` server all at once during the daily peak, it simply cannot process them fast enough.
+**SLO Compliance & Required Architectural Changes** Out of the box, does the EC2 environment meet the strict rule of keeping 99% of responses under 500ms? **No.** When 100 requests hit the server all at once during the daily peak, it simply cannot process them fast enough.
 The requests pile up in a queue, pushing the delay up to 1.78 seconds.

 To fix this and successfully meet the 500ms goal, we need to add a Load Balancer (ALB) and set up Auto Scaling (ASG).
 Since we know exactly when the 30-minute traffic spike happens every day, we can use a "Scheduled Scaling Policy."
 This simply means telling AWS to automatically turn on a few extra EC2 servers 10 minutes before the rush hour starts.
 This way, the servers are ready and waiting, so no user gets stuck in a queue.